 The pilot wrist watch is an instrument which has been present in the cockpit since the very beginning of aviation.
-We offer a very wide range of pilot and aviator watches from well-known brands such as Junkers.
-Pilot watches are ideal watches for both travellers and businessmen.
+We offer a very wide range of pilot and aviator watches from well known brands such as Citizen, Hamilton, SJunkers.
+Pilot watches are ideal watches for travelers and businessmen.
 They often have a classic and luxurious dress watch look with leather straps that look just as cool with a casual outfit.
 Professional pilots will probably prefer the modern aviator watches which feature functionalities that are specifically suited for aviation.

 Pilot watches can roughly be divided into two groups:

 - Classic pilot watches

 The classic pilot watch is a larger watch with clear, legible hour numbers, a triangle marking the 12 o’clock position, a large (onion shaped) crown and a sturdy stitched or riveted leather strap.
 The watch often features a GMT function and chronograph with a tachymeter.